ktomoma/VideoWebServer_for_CameraCar/README.md

 ### Customizing Web Server HTML
 HTML code for the Camera Web Server exist as a binary code in index_ov2640_html_gz[] part of camera_html.
-The portion is a HEX format of binary code that original HTML is zipped via GZIP.
+The portion is a HEX format of binary code that original HTML after zipped by GZIP.
 The way to get the binary HEx format from text based HTML is introduced in the following site.
 * https://robotzero.one/esp32-cam-custom-html/

+CytberChef online tool introduced in above site makes the binary file in HEX format.

 Then, you need to change index_ov2640_html_gz_len to the newly created HTML.
 One byte of binary consist of 5 characters of HEX string including commma foe the separator.
 So, index_ov2640_html_gz_len becomes total string length devided by 5.